-As of September 30, 2009, the majority of the Company's deferred tax assets relate to net operating loss ("NOL") carryforwards that can only be realized if the Company is profitable in future periods.
-It is uncertain whether the Company will realize any tax benefit related to the NOL carryforwards.
-Accordingly, the Company has provided a valuation allowance against the net deferred tax assets due to uncertainties as to their ultimate realization.
-The valuation allowance will remain at the full amount of the deferred tax asset until it is more likely than not that the related tax benefits will be realized.
+The Company has incurred net losses since inception and, consequently, has not recorded any U.S. federal and state income taxes.
+The majority of the Company's deferred tax assets relate to net operating loss and research and development carryforwards that can only be realized if the Company is profitable in future periods.
+It is uncertain whether the Company will realize any tax benefit related to these carryforwards.
+Accordingly, the Company has provided a full valuation allowance against the net deferred tax assets due to uncertainties as to their ultimate realization.
+The valuation allowance will remain at the full amount of the deferred tax assets until it is more likely than not that the related tax benefits will be realized.